Digao-Onofri/Beecrowd/README.md

 - Problem name.
 - Link to specific statement in [Beecrowd](https://www.beecrowd.com.br/) website.

+If the file has * before the name the header will be:

+- Problem name.
+- Link to specific statement in [Beecrowd](https://www.beecrowd.com.br/) website.
+- Kind of the problem reported by Beecrowd

 Bellow the header is the solution of the problem.

 #### ✅ Complete Example: